pagkly/Zed/Investopedia3/Why You Need to Know the Difference Between Gross and Net Sales.md

 ## Limitations of Using Gross Sales

-Gross sales are generally only significant to companies that operate in the [consumer retail industry](https://www.investopedia.com/articles/stocks/10/the-four-rs-of-retail.asp), reflecting the amount of a product that a business sells relative to its major competitors.
-A company may decide to present gross sales, deductions and net sales on different lines within an [income statement](https://www.investopedia.com/terms/i/incomestatement.asp).
+Gross sales are generally only significant to companies that operate in the [[consumer retail industry]](https://www.investopedia.com/articles/stocks/10/the-four-rs-of-retail.asp), reflecting the amount of a product that a business sells relative to its major competitors.
+A company may decide to present gross sales, deductions and net sales on different lines within an [[income statement]](https://www.investopedia.com/terms/i/incomestatement.asp).

 However, this is generally more confusing, so net sales are typically the only value presented.
 When gross sales are presented on a separate line, the figure is often misleading, because it tends to overstate the amount of sales performed and inhibits readers from determining the total of the various sales deductions.